Unitary pseudonatural transformations: Morita theory for fibre functors on

-We are here particularly interested in the category $\Fun(\Rep(G),\Hilb)$, where $\Rep(G)$ is the pivotal dagger category of continuous unitary representations of a compact quantum group $G$ and $\Hilb$ is the category of Hilbert spaces and linear maps.
+We are here particularly interested in the pivotal dagger 2-category $\Fun_u(\Rep(G),\Hilb)$, where $\Rep(G)$ is the pivotal dagger category of continuous finite-dimensional unitary representations of a compact quantum group $G$ and $\Hilb$ is the category of Hilbert spaces and linear maps.
 We restrict to $\mathbb{C}$-linear unitary monoidal functors, which we call \emph{fibre functors}.
-It is not important for our purposes here to discuss the definition of the category $\Rep(G)$ (see~\cite[\S{}2.3.2]{Verdon2020} for this).
+It is not important for our purposes here to discuss the definition of the category $\Rep(G)$ (see e.g.~\cite[\S{}2.3.2]{Verdon2020} for this).
 All that matters here is that $\Rep(G)$ is a pivotal dagger category with a privileged \emph{canonical fibre functor} $F: \Rep(G) \to \Hilb$.

 In this case, since $\Rep(G)$ and $\Hilb$ are one-object 2-categories, we obtain a simpler description of UPTs and modifications.
 In particular:

 \begin{itemize} \item Let $F_1,F_2$ be fibre functors on $\Rep(G)$.
 A unitary pseudonatural transformation $(\alpha,H): F_1 \to F_2$ is defined by the following data: \begin{itemize} \item An Hilbert space $H$ (drawn as a green wire). \item For every object $X$ of $\Rep(G)$, a unitary $\alpha_X: F_1(X) \otimes H \to H \otimes F_2(X)$ (drawn as a white vertex): \begin{calign} \end{calign} \end{itemize} These unitaries must obey the naturality and monoidality conditions~(\ref{eq:pntnat}-\ref{eq:pntmonunit}).
 We call $\dim(H)$ the \emph{dimension} of the UPT.